DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ## Runtime Section

 In this context runtime dosen't refere to the runtime of the task generation process, but rather to the runtime of the state machine itself, e.g. when its executed.
-This section was added to introduce object resolution to the plugin. since PDDL works with identifiers e.g. robot1, munich or turtle_bob instead of complex objects, a system to resolve these names during runtime is needed.
+This section was added to introduce object resolution to the plugin. since pddl works with identifiers e.g. robot1, munich or turtle_bob instead of complex objects, a system to resolve these names during runtime is needed.
 How this works in detail is explained on [Data transfer page](DataTransfer.md).
 The runtime section part of the configuration file specifies, if and how object definitions should be added to the state machine.

 ### Runtime Data